rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 </table>

 However metadata fields (e.g. the diameter of the rain gauge funnel) on both used inches/feet, not metric units, on both variants of the form.

+\[British Rainfall volumes used both inches and millimetres in their table of annual rainfall for each station for the period 1914-1925, reverting backto just inches from 1926.\]

 ### Organisation names in the page banner